pratikjadhav2726/Research/README.md

 # 🧠 Research Prototypes & Knowledge Graphs

-Welcome to the **Research & Prototype Repository** by [@pratikjadhav2726](https://github.com/pratikjadhav2726) — a curated and expanding archive of experimental ideas, novel ML techniques, and practical research codebases designed for open exploration.
+Welcome to the **Research & Prototype Repository** by [@pratikjadhav2726](https://github.com/pratikjadhav2726) — a curated and expanding archive of experimental ideas, novel ML techniques, and prototypes.

 This repository serves as a **launchpad for fresh research directions** and **modular prototypes** that you can fork, remix, and scale.
-Each folder represents a unique thread of innovation across machine learning, LLMs, RAG systems, voice modeling, and more.
+Each folder represents a unique thread of innovation across multiple domains, from RAG to graph ML and more.

 ---